hesampakdaman/baby-rudin/exercises.typ

 which is countable.
 Furthermore, because $E' subset E$ and $0 in S$ we see that $S' subset S$ so that $S$ is closed.
 Since $S$ is a subset of the compact interval $[0, 1]$, by Theorem 2.35 $S$ is compact.

-We have now constructed a compact set $S$ of real numbers whose limit points $S'$ form a countable set.
+We have constructed a compact set $S$ of real numbers whose limit points $S'$ form a countable set.
 This concludes the proof.

 #qed